 '''

 mainCave: Room 'Large Cave'

+"The flickering orange light from the blazing torch fixed to the wall

+accentuates the naturally ruddy hues of this large, irregular cave,

+which seems to be something of a major hub in the cave system.
+A

-"This is the main cave.
-A large rock rests against the north wall and
+large rock rests against the wall to the north, other caves lie

-there is another cave to the south and an archway to the east,
+through an archway to the east and an opening to the south, while

-<<body>

-<

-boulder.moved ? 'and a passage

-has been opened up to the west' : 'but the way west is blocked by
+<<boulder.moved ? 'a passage has been opened up to the west' : 'the

-a huge boulder'>>.
-A blazing torch is fixed to the wall, next to a sturdy
+way west is blocked by a huge boulder'>>.
+A sturdy steel ladder leads

-steel ladder leading upwards. "
+up through a hole in the roof. "

 north = rock

 south = anotherCave

 west : OneWayRoomConnector

 {

 ->roundCave

 canTravelerPass (traveler) { return boulder.moved; }

 explainTravelBarrier (traveler)

 { "The huge boulder is in the way. "; }

+'''

+'''

+}

 east = squareCave

 up = upLadder

+;

 + EntryPortal ->squareCave 'arch/archway' 'archway'

 "It's a large archway, leading to another cave beyond. "

+;

 '''